dimajix/flowman/flowman-archetype-quickstart/src/main/resources/archetype-resources/README.md

 ```shell
 bin/flowexec -f flow test run
 ```
-Or you can of couse also start the Flowman Shell via
+Or you can of course also start the Flowman Shell via
 ```shell
 bin/flowshell -f flow
 ```